-Online Banking can be easily accessed on the top of every page - To LOGIN to your account, click on LOGIN and choose Personal, Business or Tuition from the drop down menu.
+To easily LOGIN to your account, click on LOGIN and choose Personal, Business or Tuition from the drop down menu - Online Banking can be easily accessed on the top of every page.

 Our first level of security is the online enrollment process and your password selection.
 We also use security features that operate during your online session, and we monitor each login and its data to verify the source of the activity is from you.